tengfeiCloudComputing/webapp/README.md

    4. A user can only update their own account information.
 9. Get user information
    1. As a user, I want to get my account information.
 Response payload should return all fields for the user except for `password`.

+#### Product

+1. All API request/response payloads should be in JSON.
+2. No UI should be implemented for the application.
+3. As a user, I expect all API calls to return with a proper [HTTP status code (Links to an external site.)](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
+4. As a user, I expect the code quality of the application to be maintained to the highest standards using the unit and/or integration tests.
+5. Add Product
+   1. Any user can add a product.
+   2. Product quantity cannot be less than 0.
+6. Update Product
+   1. Only the user who added the product can update the product.
+   2. Users can use either the PATCH or PUT API for updates.
+7. Delete Product
+   1. Only the user who added the product can delete the product.

+#### Packer

+- Use **Amazon Linux 2** as your source image to create a custom AMI using Packer.
+- All AMIs you build should be private.
+  - Only you can deploy EC2 instances from it.
+- All AMI builds should happen in your `dev` AWS account and shared with your `demo` account.
+- AMI builds should be set up to run in your `default` VPC.
+- The AMI should include everything needed to run your application and the application binary itself.
+For e.g., if you are using Tomcat to run your Java web application, your AMI must have Java & Tomcat installed.
+You should also make sure the Tomcat service will start up when an instance is launched.
+If you are using Python, make sure you have the right version of python and the libraries you need to be installed in the AMI.
+- The packer template should be stored in the same repo as the web application.
+- **For this assignment only, install MySQL or PostgreSQL locally in the AMI.**